Baklava-nutrition is not very encouraging; it is rich in refined carbohydrate and very fattening. Keep the traditional recipe for high and holy days.

 Part of the problem is that it tastes so good that you will have greatly difficulty refusing a second slice.
 It is a deceptive dessert; really it is bad stuff.

 A traditional baklava recipe contains

-As you can see it is made with highly refined carbohydrate, simple sugars and some nuts to give it a semblance of decency.
-Add a whole pound of butter to the mix in your baklava nutrition and you will have an extremely fattening dish; it is a disaster.
+As you can see it is made with highly-refined carbohydrate, simple sugars and some nuts to give it a semblance of decency.
+Add a whole pound of butter to the mix in your baklava-nutrition and you will have an extremely fattening dish; it is a disaster.

-For a normal, averagely busy person aim at no more than 150g of starch per day; if you are obese then less than 50g.
+For a normal, averagely busy person aim at no more than 150 grams of starch per day; if you are obese then less than 50g.

-There is an alternative to the traditional baklava nutrition which tastes just as good, has the best ingredients and is certainly not a junk food, par excellence.
-Could you serve something similar that takes no more than five minutes to prepare and has absolutely none of the negatives?
+There is an alternative to the traditional baklava-nutrition which tastes just as good, has the best ingredients and is certainly not a junk food, par excellence.
+Could you serve something similar that takes no more than five-minutes to prepare and has absolutely none of the negatives?

-Yes, you could and it is very simple.
+Yes you could and it is very simple.
 This actually is more like a baklava cheesecake; or Turkish helva.

-For Thanksgiving, if you have lots of time this baklava recipe from Natasha's kitchen will take a lot of beating.
+For Thanksgiving if you have lots of time this baklava recipe from Natasha's kitchen will take a lot of beating.

-Baklava nutrition suggests an alternative way of making this wonderful Mediterranean dish in a jiffy; it has no sugar or pastry.
+Baklava-nutrition suggests an alternative way of making this wonderful Mediterranean dish in a jiffy; it has no sugar or pastry.

 There is one other reason that I as a beekeeper dislike the traditional baklava; once you heat honey it is ruined and of little more benefit that sugar.
 It's just there to make it look more nutritious.

 You can read more about the benefits of raw honey at this page.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a social mead tick would help.

 56 Groenekloof Rd,